 Ice Skate on the Frozen Lake:

 If your visit is during the winter months when the lake is frozen, you can still enjoy the frozen lake.
-Go and ice skate over the frozen lake as it is considered one of the world’s best ice skating rinks.
+It is considered one of the world’s best ice skating rinks and ice skating over it is an exciting activity.
 Enjoy the lake’s atmosphere.
 Around the lakeshore, you can find fires, an ice bar, a horse sleigh, and even an ice castle.

-Be prepared to exert yourself physically to enjoy the scenic beauty in and around Lake Louise.
+Lake Louise is undoubtedly one of the one of the 10 best lakes in Canada.
+Be prepared to exert yourself physically to enjoy the scenic beauty in and around the lake.
 The best summer months to visit the lake are from late June to August.
 Then until October, the lake water is still turquoise and unfrozen.
 From December to April you can enjoy winter activities on the frozen Lake.
 Have a great visit.